JasonQSY/TodoList/README.md

 # TodoList

-This is a web todolist and dyweb php assignment.
+This is a web todolist and dyweb php assignment of [Restful API](http://dyweb.github.io/course/web/2016_Spring/html-rest/index.html).

+Meanwhile, the front-end is based on the previous version in branch `php-assignment`.

 ![snapshot](./snap.png)

 ## Usage

 With php, set up a localhost or a server.
 A easy way to set up a localhost is